nidnogg/wafamole-plusplus/README.md

 ## Dataset training and Model creation

 If you'd like to train your own dataset for use in wafamole++, you can use this Google Colab [notebook](https://colab.research.google.com/drive/1YPHb8lrbxN6RjJWjwvM1upvsVoV7de8r?usp=sharing) as a reference.
-This contains all the code used to generate the `.dump` files used in this tool as models.
+This contains all the code used to generate the `.dump` files used in this tool as models, with the exception of the `.json` datasets to be used in training.

 The original WAF-A-MoLE [dataset](https://github.com/zangobot/wafamole_dataset), available on [GitHub](https://github.com/zangobot/wafamole_dataset) was used to train several of the new example models, as well as the [SQLiV3.json](https://www.kaggle.com/datasets/syedsaqlainhussain/sql-injection-dataset?select=SQLiV3.csv) SQL Injection Dataset from [Kaggle](https://www.kaggle.com/).